hashlion/demo-private-provider-csa-provider/README.md

 ## Description

-This repository demonstrates building, releases and publishing a custom Terraform provider to the private registry in Terraform Enterprise and Cloud.
+This repository demonstrates building, releasing and publishing a custom Terraform provider to the private registry in Terraform Enterprise and Cloud.

 It consists of: